Levelland High School

 Levelland High School is a public high school located in Levelland, Texas, United States.
 It is part of the Levelland Independent School District located in central Hockley County and classified as a 4A school by the University Interscholastic League.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+The school has continued to achieve A rate for the past several years.
+As recently as of 2022-2023.

 Athletics

 The Levelland Lobos compete in the following sports: